joemooney/rust-notes/README.md

 The contents of the "book" are stored on GitHub.
 It is a "book" because it uses the mdbook crate.
+Beyond mdbook I have added in some bells and whistles such as a preprocessor that makes it easy to generate an interactive quiz.

+View the book here:  [https://joemooney.github.io/rust-notes/](https://joemooney.github.io/rust-notes/)

 ## Goals